szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``API Endpoint``: OpenAI API (or compatible) endpoint URL, default: https://api.openai.com/v1.

-* ``Use Responses API in Chat mode``: Use Responses API instead of ChatCompletions API in Chat mode.
+* ``Use the Responses API in Chat mode``: Use Responses API instead of ChatCompletions API in Chat mode.
 Default: True.

-* ``Use Responses API in Chat with Files mode (LlamaIndex)``: Use Responses API instead of ChatCompletions API in Chat with Files mode (LlamaIndex).
+* ``Use the Responses API in Chat with Files mode (LlamaIndex)``: Use Responses API instead of ChatCompletions API in Chat with Files mode (LlamaIndex).
 OpenAI models only.
 Default: True.

 *Google*